FixelAlgorithmsTeam/FixelCourses/ScientificProgrammingMethods/README.md

 ## Class 001 (May 2025)

- - Partial course (Only the 1st day of teh course).
+ - Partial course (Only the 1st day of the course).
  - [Program Files](./2025_05).